Currently funded projects

 Efficacy of the START-Play Program for Infants with Neuromotor Disorders, Multi-site trial, Dept. of Education, IES; $3,413,002, Primary Investigator.
 2015-2019.
 The purpose of this project is to evaluate the efficacy of Sitting Together And Reaching To Play (START-Play), an intervention designed to target sitting, reaching, and motor-based problem solving to improve development and readiness to learn in infants with motor delays or dysfunction.
 There is limited research examining the efficacy of early physical intervention on infants with neuromotor dysfunction.
 In addition, most early motor interventions have not been directly linked to learning, despite the research demonstrating an association between motor activity and cognitive skills.
 START-Play specifically targets motor skills that lead to greater physical exploration, which has been associated with improved problem solving and global development.
 A randomized controlled trial of START-Play will be conducted across four states to investigate the impact of the intervention on changes over time in sitting and reaching, subsequent changes in global cognitive development, and the mediating influences of motor skill changes and problem solving. http://ies.ed.gov/funding/grantsearch/details.asp?ID=1618

 A Mobile Application for Early Quantification of Motor Skill in Infants at Risk, $6,500, 5/1/15-4/30/17.
 The overall goal of this research proposal is to create a means of quantifying very early changes in crucial areas of motor skill in order to improve early intervention.
-Toward this end, in co-operation with the SIMI corporation, we will build a mobile application for real-time measurement of infant postural control, similar to sports applications currently available for iPads or iPhones.
-This will allow clinicians to quantify and document incremental changes in sitting and movement skills in infants with movement delays or disorders in natural settings such as the home.
+This project has been completed, resulting in an iPhone or iPad app which allows clinicians to quantify and document incremental changes in sitting and movement skills in infants with movement delays or disorders in natural settings such as the home.
+See this link for the app: Angles Video Goniometer